JavaScript is disabled

 Pricing:

-• 1.0%+GST (capped at $1,500 per financial year)
+• 1.0% +GST (capped at $1,500 +GST per financial year)

 • Fees will be deducted every time the Supplier receives a payment on behalf of the Client.
-Should an entity for any reason deduct Withholding Tax before an amount is paid into a Hnry Account, the Hnry Fee will be charged on the gross earnings amount (pre-tax, after GST has been deducted).
+Should an entity for any reason deduct any Withholding Taxes before an amount is paid into a Hnry Account, the Hnry Fee will be charged on the gross earnings amount (pre-tax, after GST has been deducted).

 • If a Client uses a Hnry Account for the first time within 45 days of the end of the tax year (March 31st), the supplier reserves the right to request a one-off fee to cover the filing of tax returns on behalf of the Client for that financial year.